GiveUaPSP3000/ImageLandmarkMarkedTool/README.md

 ![image](https://user-images.githubusercontent.com/88467925/135995297-02ffdabc-eb36-4927-9c55-b830227890c5.png)

-Once you load the image, you can mark the landmark by click on the image.
+Once you load the image, you can mark the landmark by clicking on the image.
 To make it easier for you to check, I'll draw a circle where you click.

-Do you notice the box on the right?
-That's the feature point I set up in advance to mark, and it will remind you where to click next.
+Did you notice the right box?
+That's the feature points you have set, and it also will remind you where to click next.
 Of course, you can modify the parameter "label_list" to specify the feature points you want in advance.

 Below the marker box is the console and the progress bar.

-ValueNone: Set the null value, the actual value of -1 to record.
+ValueNone: Set the null value, the actual value of NaN to record.
 Delete: Delete one record of current image.
 ClearAll: Delete all the records of current image.